claudiu-mogo/Highschool_projects/README.md

 1. "The Cube" game is developed in Unity, written in C#.
 It is based on youtube tutorials and ultimately became my "certificate in Computer Science" (atestat) project.

+"Playable cube" contains the necessary files for playing.
+"Complete cube" contains all the actual code and assets.

 Controls: WASD for moving, P or space bar for pausing and resuming.
 There are 5 levels and the user has to reach the finish line.
 If an object is hit, the level restarts.